benjamminj/portfolio/docs/architecture/decisions/0001-record-architecture-decisions.md

 We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

-We will write ADRs in the first-person **plural** tense, as if there's multiple people building the app.
+ADRs from here on out will be written in the first-person **singular** tense, since it's mainly just me building the app.

 ## Consequences